- Information for Employees

 I want to take classes at UCM.
 What do I need to do to get started?
 It is your responsibility to get admitted to a program of your choice and to enroll in classes.
-When you decide which class or classes you plan to take, you will need to complete the Educational Development Program Application.
-Deadline information is on the application.
+When you decide which class or classes you plan to take, you will need to complete the Educational Development Program form.
+Deadline information is listed below.
 Please note that you need to apply for educational assistance prior to the start of classes.

 Once I'm approved, is there anything else I need to do?
 Approval for tuition assistance does not guarantee admission.
 You must be admitted to UCM in order to take classes by the time the semester for which you are applying begins.
 For more information about this process, contact the Admissions Office for undergraduate admission or the Graduate Division Office of the school offering your major for graduate admission.

 Do I need to apply for assistance each semester?
-Yes, you need to submit your Educational Development Application prior to the start of each semester you plan on utilizing this benefit.
+Yes, you need to submit your Educational Development form prior to the start of each semester you plan on utilizing this benefit.